bronsonavila/cluster-34-hoa-qa/README.md

 # Cluster 34 HOA Q&A

-A self-hosted question-and-answer app over the Mililani Town Unit 34 Association governing documents.
+A question-and-answer app over the Mililani Town Unit 34 Association governing documents.
 Drop PDFs into a shared inbox, and the stack converts them, embeds them into Qdrant, and serves a chat UI grounded in those documents only.

 > Forked from [n8n-io/self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) and maintained by [theaiautomators](https://github.com/theaiautomators).